emberjs/ember.js/ARCHITECTURE.md

    the HTMLbars AST is recursively walked and a flattened array of opcodes (used in step 2) is generated.
-   The intent of this phase is to flatten the recursive structure of the AST so that so recursion need take place in our compiled template (recursion leads to deep object graphs, clunky GC, etc)
+   The intent of this phase is to flatten the recursive structure of the AST so that no recursion need take place in our compiled template (recursion leads to deep object graphs, clunky GC, etc)
 2. This opcodes array is then passed to `lib/compiler/fragment.js` which loops through the array and builds up a string of JavaScript code for